 Clear aisle space between cabinetry, benches and equipment shall be a minimum of 4 feet.
-Ceiling air diffusers and grills should be located over open aisles to provide maximum air distribution and circulation and needed accessibility for airflow rate/volume testing.
+Ceiling air diffusers and grills should be located to provide maximum air distribution and circulation and needed accessibility for airflow rate/volume testing without affecting proper operation of containment devices.